 - Setup matters.
 It is paramount to have the device at level height to the golf ball and level to the ground.
-Also the thing weighs like 8 ounces so you can't tell me it's hard to adjust.
 Take the extra 5 seconds and set it up right!

-The bottom line regarding Mevo's accuracy is that for the average golf junkie looking to hit the ball further, this device is plenty accurate for giving you valuable feedback and added fun and information to your practice sessions.
+The bottom line regarding Mevo's accuracy is that for the average golfer, this device is plenty accurate for giving you valuable feedback and added fun and information to your practice sessions.
 However, professional club fitters might splurge for a more expensive model.

 Best Mevo Feature: Video Overlay